 CIM Commercial may also hold certain participation interests, including B-Notes, in mortgage loans and mezzanine loans originated by other lenders.
 B-Notes are interests in underlying loans created by virtue of participations or similar agreements to which the originator of the loans is a party, along with one or more participants.
-The borrower on the underlying loans and, if the underlying borrower defaults, the participant typically has no recourse against the originator of the loans.
+The borrower on the underlying loans is typically not a party to the participation agreement.
+The performance of this investment depends upon the performance of the underlying loans and, if the underlying borrower defaults, the participant typically has no recourse against the originator of the loans.
 The originator often retains a senior position in the underlying loans and grants junior participations which absorb losses first in the event of a default by the borrower.
 CIM Commercial generally expects to treat its participation interests as qualifying real estate assets for purposes of the REIT asset tests described below and interest that CIM Commercial derives from such investments as qualifying mortgage interest for purposes of the 75% income test.
 The appropriate treatment of participation interests for federal income tax purposes is not entirely certain, however, and no assurance can be given that the Internal Revenue Service will not challenge CIM Commercial's treatment of its participation interests.
 In the event of a determination that such participation interests do not qualify as real estate assets, or that the income that CIM Commercial derives from such participation interests does not qualify as mortgage interest for purposes of the REIT asset and income tests, CIM Commercial could be subject to a penalty tax, or could fail to qualify as a REIT.
 See "-Taxation of REITs in General," "-Requirements for Qualification-General," "-Asset Tests" and "-Failure to Qualify" in this "Material U.S. Federal Income Tax Consequences" section.